 Fernando Gallardo has helped open (and sometimes built with his own hands) five birth centers.
 He is the father of nine children, grandfather to three grandsons, and the husband and avid supporter of a midwife.
 Fernando is a visionary, and does not give up.
 When Jennifer was discouraged that she was running into road blocks to open MamaBaby Haiti, he flew down to Haiti and found and finished building the location for the birth center in Haiti.
 He is a problem solver, and when there are problems at the birth center in Haiti, he will figure out a way around or through them.
 Fernando loves to create things, whether through carpentry, construction work, or on computers programming.
 The past few years he has been busy supporting over 100 birth centers and midwives nationwide with an electronic medical record system he created.
 He is now working on translating it to French so that we can use electronic medical records at our birth center in Haiti.
 When you have up to 70 women waiting outside the gates in the morning, that is an overwhelming number of paper records to find!
 Our dream is to someday have a satellite with good internet so we can use electronic medical records at our birth center in Haiti and make providing great midwifery care even easier for the midwives in Haiti.

 Claudin was born and raised in a village just west of Cap Haitian, Haiti.
-He married his beautiful wife Carline in December 2015 and are now proud parents to Marcus, born September 2016.
+He married his beautiful wife Carline in December 2015 and are now proud parents of two young sons.
 Claudin is an honest, humble, and hardworking man and became the Clinic Director in March 2015 after working as our night translator for many years.
 He also studied assistant accounting which has been very helpful in managing the clinic.
 Claudin's kindness and vibrant smile made him a volunteer favorite and we are so fortunate to have him on the ground managing MamaBaby Haiti and serving as a member of our board.